Pollak Library Code of Conduct

 If an individual's behavior is disruptive or in violation of any sections of the Code of Conduct, that individual will be asked to leave the Library for the remainder of the day.
 Further infractions may result in removal of library privileges.
-If necessary, University Police will be called for assistance.
+If necessary, Public Safety will be called for assistance.

 This code has been developed to augment and is consistent with Student Conduct provisions of the California State University as found on pages 33-35 of the CSU Fullerton Catalog for 2007-2009.